Option II (Project)

-All degree requirements for the Option II program, including presentation of the master's project, can be completed at a distance; and students are not required to visit the UNL campus at any time.
-The master's project should be representative of the student's best professional work.
+All degree requirements for the Option II program, including Written and Oral presentation of the master's project, may be completed online, and students are not required to visit the UNL campus.
 Because this is a non-thesis program, it is considered a terminal degree in that it does not prepare students to matriculate directly into a doctoral program.

 - Analyzing field studies